When i was a kid…

 About the Author

 Deb Richmond is a middle school teacher who spends weekends grading essays and moaning loudly over run-on sentences.
-Her free time is spent trying not to grow old through biking, swimming, going to the gym, reading until napping overtakes, wrestling with rowdy grandchildren, and filling young minds with literary characters and plot devices.
+Her free time is spent trying not to grow old by biking, swimming, going to the gym, reading until napping overtakes, wrestling with rowdy grandchildren, and filling young minds with literary characters and plot devices.
 She has been known to use too many run-on sentences.

 Read more stories, articles, and updates on book publication – subscribe to my newsletter!